LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 ##### Conclusion

-- Google-Bard can understand the question correctly and can solve the problem.
+- Google-Bard can understand the question correctly and can solve the problem correctly.